The Institute for Christian Formation

 Resources for Celebrating the Solemnity of Saint Joseph and hosting a Saint Joseph Table Celebration:

 Here is a link to some traditional Saint Joseph Table Recipes.
 Savuer has a recipe for Saint Joseph Bread, and even has instructions for shaping the bread into Saint Joseph’s Staff.
 If you are not a baker, sometimes you can even order Saint Joseph Bread online!
 Here is one source for prayer to Saint Joseph, and here is another.
 You can purchase Saint Joseph Greeting Cards from The Printery House, and Bridge Building Images is another source for Saint Joseph Holy Cards, Prayer Cards, and Icons.
-They have one style by Nancy Oliphant, and also feature the image by Monastery Icons.
 If you are looking for a Saint Joseph coloring page, here is one source.
-You can even decorate your Saint Joseph Altar with a decorative tea towel of Sicily, which you can purchase from the Rome Gift Shop.
+You can even decorate your Saint Joseph Altar with a decorative tea towel of Sicily.

 There are also several good books available about Saint Joseph’s Feast Day.
 “The Little Jesus of Sicily” by Fortunato Pasqualino and translated by Louise Rozier is a fictional work which describes the day when a child is chosen to be Jesus for the traditional Saint Joseph Feast Day celebration.
 “St. Joseph Altars” by Kerri McCafferty gives information about the history and tradition of the Saint Joseph Altar, and includes many beautiful photos of Saint Joseph Altars, as well as traditional recipes.
 “The Saint Joseph Day Table’s Cookbook” by Mary Ann Giordano with Paul Giordano, M.D., is an entire cookbook dedicated to Saint Joseph Feast Day recipes and traditions.